OwenKe11y/gluten-tracker/README.md

-## **Summary**

-The Gluten Tracker application is designed to **automate and simplify** the process of tracking gluten-free purchases for individuals in Ireland.
+A small, lightweight web application designed to track receipt items containing gluten.
 By centralizing data collection and analysis, the platform delivers:

 - **Comprehensive spending insights**, including yearly expenses on general shopping and gluten-free products.
 - **Automated tax rebate calculations** for medical expenses, reducing manual effort and ensuring accuracy for Revenue.ie claims.